 These clients aren't necessarily going to hire you immediately, and that's okay because that’s not the goal.
 The goal is to build relationships.

-Let’s get this out of the way: This is a long-term process.
+Let’s get a possibly hard truth out of the way: This is a long-term process.
 The idea isn't to send out 50 emails, book 50 jobs, and be instantly successful.
 The idea is to use a long-term strategy to build solid relationships so that when these prospects need voiceover help down the line, you already have an “in”.
 You're already top-of-mind.
 They already feel comfortable with you and a partnership comes naturally.

 How do you do email outreach so that you can build strong, natural relationships with people who have the potential to hire you?
 Let's break it down.

 "My outreach is personal.
 I believe it works better that way.
 It takes more time to plan, but the response is better.
 And to reiterate, my goal is not to get an instant “yes,” but to develop a relationship so that down the line, all the work that you put in on the front end pays off."